Skip to content

 Last updated: April 2026.

 LuvLab Harajuku opened on April 10, 2026, just a 2-minute walk from JR Harajuku Station's Takeshita Exit.
 With 5 different craft experiences starting from 300 yen and no reservation required, it fills a gap that most Harajuku shopping guides miss: a place where you actually make the souvenir instead of buying one off the shelf.
-I stopped by on opening week, spent about 40 minutes building a custom keyboard keychain, and walked out with something I can't find anywhere else.
+Every piece comes out different because you pick each charm, each color, each layout — no two people walk out with the same thing.
+I stopped by on opening week, spent about 40 minutes building a custom keyboard keychain, and left with something no store in the world sells.

 LuvLab (pronounced "love lab") is a hands-on accessory workshop brand with 3 locations in Shibuya, Harajuku, and Yokohama Chinatown, specializing in Italian charm watches, snake bracelets, custom keyboard keychains, and lip chains that visitors assemble themselves from hundreds of individual parts.